The Revolution of the QR Inventory System: How QR Codes Changed the Work Environment

 The major disadvantage of using QR codes is that the code needs to be at least 70% intact.
 If the sticker or print is torn, smudged, or generated incorrectly, it won’t work at all.
 If you’re using this inventory management, it makes sense to find a generator that allows for unlimited reprinting of QR codes so you can replace labels in a pinch.

-Why QR Codes are Perfect for an Inventory Management System
+Why QR Codes are Perfect for an Asset and Inventory Management System

 QR codes are the obvious choice for businesses that need to keep up with a lot of stock.
 Someone running a small store with limited merchandise can probably get away with using barcodes still.
 However, for anyone who needs more from their tracking system, QR codes are the answer.